MicrosoftDocs/executable-docs/README.md

             }
             ```
         ```
-    - If you run into an error while executing a code block, update the Exec Doc based on the error stack trace (more guidance given in the [FAQ section](#frequently-asked-questions-faqs) below), restart/clear Cloudshell, and rerun the command block(s) from the start until you reach that command block.
+    - If you run into an error while executing a code block or the code block is running in an infinite loop, update the Exec Doc based on the error stack trace, restart/clear Cloudshell, and rerun the command block(s) from the start until you reach that command block.
 This is done to override any potential issues that may have occurred during the initial run.
+More guidance is given in the [FAQ section](#frequently-asked-questions-faqs) below.

     >**Note:** In Exec Docs, result blocks are distinguished by a custom expected_similarity comment tag followed by a code block.
 These result blocks indicate to Innovation Engine what the minimum degree of similarity should be between the actual and the expected output of a code block (one which returns something in the terminal that is relevant to benchmark against).
 Learn More: [Result Blocks](https://github.com/Azure/InnovationEngine/blob/main/README.md#result-blocks).

     >**Note:** The expected similarity value is a floating point number between 0 and 1 which specifies how closely the true output needs to match the template output given in the results block - 0 being no similarity, 1 being an exact match.
 If you are uncertain about the value, it is recommended to set the expected similarity to 0.3 to account for small variations.
 Once you have run the command multiple times and are confident that the output is consistent, you can adjust the expected similarity value accordingly.

+    >**Note:** If you are executing a command in Cloudshell which references a yaml/json file, you would need to create the yaml/json file in Cloudshell and then run the command.
+This is because Cloudshell does not support the execution of commands that reference local files.
+You can add the file via the cat command or by creating the file in the Cloudshell editor.

     >**Note:** Result blocks are not required but recommended for commands that return some output in the terminal.
 They help Innovation Engine verify the output of a command and act as checkpoints to ensure that the doc is moving in the right direction.